tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 By adjusting the `aes()` function to include `color = manufacturer` and `size = cyl`, we differentiate the data points by manufacturer and cylinder count.
 This transforms a basic scatter plot into a multifaceted visualization, highlighting the interactions between multiple variables.

 ### Step 3: Layering Geoms
 Having specified the base layer and mapped the necessary aesthetics, it is now time to layer different geometric objects, or 'geoms.'
-By integrating various formats such as lines, bars, or points, layer by layer, you can add more depth to your data visualization, emphasizing relationships and patterns within the data
+By integrating various formats such as lines, bars, or points, layer by layer, you can add more depth to your data visualization, emphasizing relationships and patterns within the data.

 {{% codeblock %}}